-(2) Vishwabharati University - In 1921, Rabindranath Tagore converted Shanti Niketan School to Vishwabharati Vidyapeeth (University).
-The word Vishwabharati Bharati in means Sanskriti, i.e. culture.
-Hence, University that creates global culture is Vishwabharati, is the meaning derived from this name.
-This is a well known international university with the moto 'Yatra Vishvam Bhayati Ek Needam.'
+Vishwabharati University - In 1921, (2) Rabindranath Tagore converted Shantiniketan School to Vishwabharati Vidyapeeth (University).
+The word in Vishwabharati Bharati means Sanskriti, i.e. culture.
+Hence, the University that creates global culture is Vishwabharati, is the meaning derived from this name.
+This is a well known international university with the moto 'Yatra Vishvam Bhavati Ek Needam.'
 It means, 'where the world makes a home in a single nest.'
 This spirit is reflected in the name Vishwabharati.

-Key features of the Vishwabharati University
+• Key features of the Vishwabharati University

-- (1) The University offered education from early childhood to post graduate and research studies. - (2) The University had interdisciplinary research center for the study of international languages and culture. - (3) The University stipulated uniform for students.
+- (1) The University offered education from early childhood to postgraduate and research studies. - (2) The University had interdisciplinary research center for the study of international languages and culture. - (3) The University stipulated uniform for students.

-- (4) International students were allowed to study Indian arts, literature and culture in English language. - (5) Based on the merit, the University offered concessions in fees. - (6) The University offered hostel facilities to the students. - (7) Every department had a separate library as well as a central library for students' learning. - (8) The University environment was homely and spiritual. - (9) There was a nice confluence of Eastern and Western cultures in the University. - (10) Apart from intellectual development, the University focused on cultural development. - established Shriniketan in Surul village near Kolkata on 6th February 1922.
-'Shri' in the name 'Shriniketan' means welfare or development.
+- International students were allowed to (4)study Indian arts, literature and culture in English language. - Based on the merit, the University (5)offered concessions in fees. - The University offered hostel facilities (6) to the students. - (7)Every department had a separate library as well as a central library for students' learning. - (8) The University environment was homely and spiritual. - (9) There was a nice confluence of Eastern and Western cultures in the University. - (10) Apart from intellectual development, the University focused on cultural development. - Shriniketan Rabindranath Tagore (3) established Shriniketan in Surul village Kolkata on 6th February 1922. near 'Shri' in the name 'Shriniketan' means welfare or development.
 This is a vocational school and it focused on vocational and technical education.
 Sustainable development of people, community and environment by using local natural resources through education to rural people is the core objective of Shriniketan.